junegunn/vim-easy-align/README.md

 | `<Enter><Enter>**=` | Right-left alternating alignment around all equals signs | `:'<,'>EasyAlign!**=` |
 | ...                 | ...                                                      |                       |

+### *Intermission*

+You can stop reading here.
+Trust me.
+All the fancy features described in the following sections are really powerful but you won't be needing them in most of the cases.

+Go try out vim-easy-align right now, and come back later when you feel like it.

 ### Non-interactive mode

 Instead of going into the interactive mode, you can type in arguments to